skovy/skovy.dev/content/blog/hello-gatsby-goodbye-medium/index.md

 important that I write and publish _something_.
 For me, Medium was the obvious choice.
 Much of the content I was consuming was being published there and it provided a great way to publish to an existing audience of people.
-However, I now thinks it makes more sense to make it personal.
-Some of my thought process and motivation were around the following items.
+However, I now think it makes more sense to make a personal blog.
+The following are some of my thoughts and motivations around this decision.

 - **Medium "owns" my content**.
 Every time I share a link, it's going to Medium.
   Alternatively, I could have also explored doing a redirect to at least "own"